-All documentation linked to children on the SEND register is securely stored with access only to the school SENDCo, SEND TA and members of SLT.
-Documents are handed to new settings during transition.
+All documentation linked to children on the SEND register is securely stored with access only to the school SENCO, SEND TA and members of SLT.
+Documents are handed to new settings during transition and copies are held in school for a period of time.
 Any documentation no longer required is shredded.